middyjs/middy/docs/middlewares.md

  - `calculateCacheId` (function) (optional): a function that accepts the `event` object as a parameter and returns a promise that resolves to a string which is the cache id for the give request.
 By default the cache id is calculated as `md5(JSON.stringify(event))`.
- - `getValue` (function) (optional): a function that defines how to retrieve a the value associated to a given cache id from the cache storage. it accepts `key` (a string) and returns a promise that resolves to the cached response (if any) or to `undefined` (if the given key does not exists in the cache)
+ - `getValue` (function) (optional): a function that defines how to retrieve the value associated to a given cache id from the cache storage.
+It accepts `key` (a string) and returns a promise that resolves to the cached response (if any) or to `undefined` (if the given key does not exists in the cache)
  - `setValue` (function) (optional): a function that defines how to set a value in the cache.
 It accepts